-When you rent a dumpster with Dumpsters.com, you’ll get the right container as quickly as possible.
+When you rent with Dumpsters.com, you’ll get the right dumpster as quickly as possible.
 Our team works directly with you to determine the scope of your project and your waste removal needs.
-With that information, we’ll recommend a dumpster that fits the job and schedule it for delivery as soon as possible.
+With that information, we’ll recommend a box that fits the job and schedule it for delivery as soon as possible.

 Flat rate pricing lets you know the total cost of your rental